BayAreaMetro/Plan-Bay-Area-2040-EIR/sql/readme.md

 ###AddSummaryClassDescription.sql

-Output a table summarizing land use change in Transit Priority Areas and Priority Development Areas.
+Output tables summarizing housing and/or employment change in Transit Priority Areas and Priority Development Areas in various scenarios (e.g. land use model run 7224c, etc)

 ###Build_Alternative_4_Footprint_2015_thru_2040.sql

-Output the footprint of growth from 2015 to 2040 for the EIR Analysis.
+Output the 'footprint' of growth from 2015 to 2040 for the EIR Analysis.
+Footprint has a particular meaning defined in the query but generally means locations where housing or employment changes are estimates to occur.

 ###CreateDensityByCounty_TPA.sql

 Output a table of Land Use density by Transit Priority Areas.

+###get_far_and_density.sql

+Output the feature class geometry for the 2017 version of Map 7 - Transit Priority Project CEQA Streamlining (PBA '13)

+###parcels_setup.sql

+Used to setup (index, etc) a parcels table if necessary.